VigiePirate/CakeLORD/README.md

 Proposed project workflow is a branch-often, merge-often model similar to the centralized topic model: https://git-scm.com/book/en/v2/Git-Branching-Branching-Workflows.
 Rather than forking, everyone is invited to work on his own branch and create specific feature branches from these.
 Once your feature is complete, merge with your branch and destroy.
 Once your branch is in a stable state, merge with master.
 Repeat.

 Rebase and squash if you want on your branch, always merge on master.
-Corollary: don't work on others' branches.
+Corollary: don't work on others' branches, ask them to merge with master if you need their improvements.

 ### How to merge with master?